 Your self-care plan should include making time for your own physical health through exercise, sleep, or routine checkups.
 In addition, you should plan activities and support for your mental health.

 The Family Caregiver Alliance recommends tapping into community resources to lighten your caregiving load.
 These might include local agencies on aging, transit services, or meal delivery services.
 You may also find respite care programs nearby, which provide a much-needed break.

 The term respite care simply means you allow someone else to provide all caregiving duties for a period of time.
 At first, you may feel unsure about turning over the care of your loved one.
 However, everyone needs a break from time to time.

 Some respite care programs are for an afternoon.
 Others may offer a temporary stay for your loved one for an entire week or more, such as during Spring Break.
 Choose a program that fits your needs and allows you to confidently take time away.
 By caring for yourself, you’re in essence caring for your loved one too.
 When you return to caregiving, you’ll be recharged and better able to meet his or her needs.

 At Parkwood Healthcare, our Spring Break Respite Program gives you time for yourself.
-Read more about our short-term, respite program or call (817) 354-6556 to schedule a tour.
+Read more about our short-term, respite program or call (817) 354-6556 to schedule a virtual tour.